statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 In order to achieve the purpose of the Convention, States Parties undertake to:

-1.adopt appropriate measures at the national and international level which are consistent with the principles of the Code;
+a.adopt appropriate measures at the national and international levels which are consistent with the principles of the Code;

-2.encourage all forms of international cooperation aimed at protecting athletes, ethics in sport, and sharing the results of research;
+b.encourage all forms of international cooperation aimed at protecting athletes and ethics in sport, and at sharing the results of research;

-3.foster international cooperation between States Parties and leading organizations in the fight against doping in sport, in particular with WADA.
+c.foster international cooperation between States Parties and leading organizations in the fight against doping in sport, in particular with the World Anti-Doping Agency.

 ### Article  4

 ####Relationship of the Convention to the Code

-1. In order to coordinate the implementation, at the national and international level, of the fight against doping in sport, the States Parties commit themselves to the principles of the Code, as the basis for the measures provided for in Article 5 of this Convention.
-Nothing in this Convention prevents the States Parties from adopting additional measures complementary to the Code.
+1. In order to coordinate the implementation, at the national and international levels, of the fight against doping in sport, States Parties commit themselves to the principles of the Code, as the basis for the measures provided for in Article 5 of this Convention.
+Nothing in this Convention prevents States Parties from adopting additional measures complementary to the Code.
 2. The Code and the most current version of Appendices 2 and 3 are reproduced for information purposes, and are not an integral part of this Convention.
 The Appendices as such do not create any binding obligations under international law for States Parties.
 3. The Annexes are an integral part of this Convention.